-Only ITF Accredited laboratories are permitted to conduct testing for ITF Court Pace Classification and Two-Star ITF Recognition.
-In addition, the laboratory must be capable of conducting all tests for One-Star ITF Recognition.
+Only ITF Accredited laboratories or the ITF Technical Centre are permitted to conduct pace testing for Two-Star ITF Recognition and ITF Classification.
+In addition, the ITF Accredited laboratory must be capable of conducting all necessary testing for One-Star ITF Recognition.

 Criteria for Accreditation